Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.checkpoint.md

 # Implement Find the Target Missing Positive Number

-Given an array `numbers` of positive integers sorted in a strictly increasing order and an integer `missing_target`, find the positive integer at position `missing_target` that is not present in the array.
+Given an array `numbers` of positive integers sorted in a strictly increasing order and an integer `kth_missing`, find the positive integer at position `kth_missing` that is not present in the array.

 **Example 1:**
 ```
-Input: numbers = [2, 3, 4, 7, 11], missing_target = 5
+Input: numbers = [2, 3, 4, 7, 11], kth_missing = 5
 Output: 9

 Explanation: